Montreal Métro - Smelly, Noisy, but Exceptionally Artsy

 Sounds.

-As much as we want to give a credit to artists, the sound is coming from a device called "peak chopper" that prevents power surges.
-And only by chance does it resemble the first three notes of the Aaron Copland's Fanfare for the Common Man, one of the musical themes for Expo 67.
+As much as we want to give credit to artists, the sound is coming from a device called a "peak chopper" that prevents power surges.
+And only by chance does it resemble the first three notes of Aaron Copland's Fanfare for the Common Man, one of the musical themes for Expo 67.

-While new trains don't require this device any more, the sound is still present, for aesthetic purposes.
+While new trains don't require this device anymore, the sound is still present, for aesthetic purposes.

 Another interesting fact about the Montreal métro is how it regulates who and when can play music at the stations.
 There are over 50 designated locations marked with a plaque depicting a lyre.
-Despite a popular belief, you don't have to be a professional artist to be able to busk in the métro.
+Despite popular belief, you don't have to be a professional artist to be able to busk in the métro.
 But you have to respect some pretty strict rules.

-"Performers must use their talent, demeanor and attitude to project a positive public image, making an effort to promote pleasure, happiness and the joys of music; performers must present themselves in a clean and appropriate state of dress; if a gathering crowd begins to obstruct the flow of local commuters, the musician must stop playing and ask listeners to disperse in order to allow other commuters to pass; in consideration of nearby employees or vendors, musicians must perform a varied repertoire of songs that is at least half an hour in length; no use of shrill, irritating or loud instrument" and so forth.
+"Performers must use their talent, demeanour and attitude to project a positive public image, making an effort to promote pleasure, happiness and the joys of music; performers must present themselves in a clean and appropriate state of dress; if a gathering crowd begins to obstruct the flow of local commuters, the musician must stop playing and ask listeners to disperse to allow other commuters to pass; in consideration of nearby employees or vendors, musicians must perform a varied repertoire of songs that is at least half an hour in length; no use of a shrill, irritating or loud instrument" and so forth.

 You Might Also Like